NebraLtd/Helium-Guides/docs/outdoor-hotspot/troubleshooting.md

 You will have had to have granted location permissions for the Application to access Bluetooth services correctly.

-### How long does it take for my Hotspot to sync with the network?

-This can vary depending on your internet connection's speed, However in our testing it takes approximately 24-48 hours for the initial synchronisation to be completed.

-### How much power does the Indoor Hotspot Consume?

-The Indoor Hotspot roughly consumes 10-15W from the wall on average.
-Roughly the same as an internet router or phone charging.

-This equates to roughly £20 / $20 a year based on average electricity costs.

 ### My unit is not detecting Wi-Fi networks:

 You may find that sometimes your wi-fi network may not show in the application if the signal is poor where the Hotspot is located.